ziweifan177/Data_Science_Pilot/README.md

 #### 3. Graduate @ Northeastern University, Computer Engineering (Will acquire the 2nd master degree on Dec.2019)

 * I love data science & analytics and will keep learning some interesting stuff about Machine learning, and keep looking for the real value could be explored by data.
 * Long term plan: explore further how data science & machine learning could help in diverse fields and drive the value by solving real problems around the world.
+Make the models more interpretable for non-data experts to optimize with their business background.
-* Experienced in data science regarding to: neuron image, genome data, machine learning platform. https://scholar.harvard.edu/wingziweifan
+* Experienced in data science regarding: neuron image, genome data, machine learning platform. https://scholar.harvard.edu/wingziweifan

 ### Certificates/Awards: